Erythromycin Ophthalmic OintmentPronunciation

 Two year oral studies conducted in rats with erythromycin did not provide evidence of tumorigenicity.
 Mutagenicity studies have not been conducted.
-No evidence of impaired fertility that appeared related to erythromycin was reported in animal studies.
+No evidence of impaired fertility or harm to the fetus that appeared related to erythromycin was reported in these studies.

 Reproduction studies have been performed in rats, mice, and rabbits using erythromycin and its various salts and esters, at doses that were several multiples of the usual human dose.
-No evidence of harm to the fetus that appeared related to erythromycin was reported in these studies.
-There are, however, no adequate and well controlled studies in pregnant women.
+There are, however, no adequate and well-controlled studies in pregnant women.
 Because animal reproductive studies are not always predictive of human response, the erythromycins should be used during pregnancy only if clearly needed.

-The most frequently reported adverse reactions are minor ocular irritations, redness, and hypersensitivity reactions.
+The most frequently reported adverse reactions are minor ocular irritations, redness and hypersensitivity reactions.

-For prophylaxis of neonatal gonococcal or chlamydial conjunctivitis, a ribbon of ointment approximately 1 cm in length should be instilled into each lower conjunctival sac.
+For prophylaxis of neonatal gonococcal or chlamydial ophthalmia, a ribbon of ointment approximately 1 cm in length should be instilled into each lower conjunctival sac.
 The ointment should not be flushed from the eye following instillation.
 A new tube should be used for each infant.